 (2) Any property or interest to which subsection (1) applies which is to be held otherwise than by a temporary custodian shall be made the subject of a Heritage Agreement, if that is practicable.

-75. The assessment of compensation
+75. Assessment of compensation

 (1) Where compensation is sought under subsection (2) —